seevibes/pre-interview-test/README.md

 The test should take about 30 minutes to complete.

 Whether you've applied to Seevibes through an internship program, or just want to have fun, go ahead!
 Fork and tell us.

+## Need help?

+You can contact François Beausoleil (francois@seevibes.com) if you need any help.